Modelling and classifying joint trajectories of self-reported mood and pain in a large cohort study: Methods

 \subsection{Data}

-We use data from the Cloudy with a Chance of Pain study \citep{reade2015feasibility, dixon2019weather}, which was conducted to investigate the relationship between weather and pain, but in doing so created an extremely rich dataset suitable to answer a diversity of research questions.
+We use data from the Cloudy with a Chance of Pain study \citep{reade2017cloudy, dixon2019weather}, which was conducted to investigate the relationship between weather and pain, but in doing so created an extremely rich dataset suitable to answer a diversity of research questions.
 Data were collected from January 2016 to April 2017 from participants resident in the UK who were aged 17 or above and had experienced chronic pain for at least 3 months preceding the survey \citep{druce2017recruitment}.
+These participants were recruited from the general public, with particular support from the charity Versus Arthritis (then Arthritis Research UK) rather than via the healthcare system, meaning that it is important to interpret these results as applying to people's experiences of chronic pain in the wider community rather than purely under clinical management.

 The cohort had 10,584 survey participants, each of whom was asked to rate their symptoms and other variables on a mobile application in five ordinal categories (e.g.\ pain scores ranged from 1 for no pain to 5 for very severe pain).
 Data were recorded for pain interference, sleep quality, time spent outside, tiredness, activity, mood, well-being, pain severity, fatigue severity and stiffness on a daily basis.
 However, participants did not always report all the data daily so we considered only those (Mood, Pain) states where both the values are available, leaving us with $N = 9990$ participants for our analysis.
+The average (rounded off) length of trajectories is 44 observations.

 In this paper we analyse trajectories of pairs of self-reported pain severity and mood scores.
 Participants were asked to provide information on these on a five-point Likert scale, with accompanying text for each of the ordinal levels.
 For mood, a score of 1 represents worst mood and 5 represents best, whereas for pain a score of 1 represents least pain and 5 represents most.